Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 Paracetamol (Panadol) is safe for pain relief in the lead-up to surgery and is the recommended alternative.

-Prescription blood thinners such as warfarin, rivaroxaban, apixaban, clopidogrel, and aspirin prescribed for cardiovascular reasons require careful management.
-Do not simply stop these on your own — discuss the timing with both Dr Turner’s team and the prescribing doctor well in advance of your surgery date.
+Prescription blood thinners such as warfarin, rivaroxaban, apixaban, clopidogrel, and aspirin prescribed for cardiovascular reasons need careful management.
+Do not stop these on your own.
+Discuss the timing with both my team and the prescribing doctor well in advance of your surgery date.

 Hormone-based medications

-The oral contraceptive pill and hormone replacement therapy (HRT) increase the risk of blood clots (deep vein thrombosis and pulmonary embolism) around the time of surgery.
-Dr Turner will advise on whether to pause these medications before rhinoplasty, and if so, for how long.
-This conversation needs to happen at consultation, not the week before surgery.
+The oral contraceptive pill and hormone replacement therapy (HRT) increase the risk of blood clots, including deep vein thrombosis and pulmonary embolism, around the time of surgery.
+I will advise on whether to pause these before rhinoplasty, and if so for how long.
+That conversation needs to happen at consultation, not the week before surgery.

 Antidepressants and other prescription medications

 Some antidepressants, particularly MAOIs and SSRIs, can interact with anaesthetic agents or affect bleeding.
 Do not stop any prescribed psychiatric medication without discussing it with your prescribing doctor first.
-Dr Turner’s anaesthetist will review your complete medication list before surgery and advise on any adjustments.
+The anaesthetist will review your complete medication list before surgery and advise on any adjustments.

 Many common supplements affect blood clotting and should be stopped at least three weeks before surgery.
-The most important ones to be aware of:
+The ones to be most aware of:

-Vitamin C and multivitamins — discuss with Dr Turner’s team.
+- Vitamin C and multivitamins: discuss with my team.
 Standard multivitamin doses are generally lower risk, but high-dose supplementation should be flagged.

 When in doubt, stop it.
 If you are unsure whether a supplement you take is relevant, bring a complete list to your pre-operative appointment.